MicroEJ/docs/VEEPortingGuide/appendix/javalibs/kf.rst

 .. _table_kf-load-errorcodes-llkernel:

-  Those thrown at Kernel boot indicate an issue with an already installed Feature, such as memory corruption or Feature link incompatibility.
+  Those thrown at Kernel boot indicate an issue with an already installed Feature, such as memory corruption or Feature link incompatibility after Kernel update.

    .. table:: Installed Feature Loading Error Codes